 Well, there are several other remedies for a cold bed.
 For instance, you could run the furnace throughout the night or even put on several layers of warm clothes.
 Sliding under several heavy blankets might also keep you warm.

 With so many viable options, why do we insist on a heated pad so much?

 - It’s economical– unlike a central heating system, a heating pad only warms up your bed.
 So, you won’t be wasting energy in heating the entire room.

-- Adjusting the temperatures to your likeness is easy.
-You could turn it off altogether
+- It’s easy to adjust the temperatures to your likeness.
+In fact, you could turn it off altogether

 - Unlike putting on several warm clothes or having a mountain of blankets over you, these beddings keep you warm without weighing you down.

 The bad news here is that they can cause fires.
 Wikipedia records that over close to 5,000 fire cases are caused by electric blankets each year.
-However, it also notes that close to 99% of these incidences emanate from old models made before 2001.
+However, it also notes that close to 99% of these incidences emanate from old models made prior to 2001.